Sicily travel guide for nature lovers, hikes and coasts

 8. Giardini Reali di Palermo

-A hidden oasis of calm and lush beauty in the heart of Palermo.
+A calm, leafy pause in the heart of Palermo.

 Good for